Jaraxxus-Me/PVT_pp/README.md

 ## Acknowledgement

-This library is developed on [PySOT](https://github.com/STVIR/pysot), we sincerely thank the contributors and developers.
+Our work is motivated by [ECCV2020 "Towards Streaming Perception"](https://link.springer.com/chapter/10.1007/978-3-030-58536-5_28) and ["Predictive Visual Tracking"](https://arxiv.org/pdf/2103.04508.pdf), we express our gratitude to the authors.
+This library is developed upon [PySOT](https://github.com/STVIR/pysot), we sincerely thank the contributors and developers.